 Top 3 Business Tips to Stay In the Black

 Running a business is no easy task and running one that is consistently profitable is even more difficult.
 The variables you face in creating a profitable business are endless and when you think they have been all addressed, new ones surface that can derail your plans.
 The key to staying on track and focused on creating and maintaining a profitable business is developing a game plan that can be followed even when new variables surface.
-The top 3 business tips I would share with a business owner to stay in the black would be:
+My top 3 business tips to stay in the black would be:

 1) Create a Budget

 2) Develop Sales Objectives

 3) Manage Expenses

 All seem pretty straightforward and most business owners would say they have or do all three on a regular basis.
 Unfortunately, we see business owners say they do these things but when you review their daily practice, they miss all the ingredients which make each of these successful.

 Some Food for Thought as You Think About Each of the Business Tips